X-jaekid-X/suss_file_scanner/README.md

 5. Can exclude files such as "com.android.maps" within file paths via EXCLUDED_APKS.

 WARNING: This script allows you to delete potentially critical files.
 USE AT YOUR OWN RISK.
 I am NOT RESPONSIBLE for any bricked devices or devices rendered unusable by using this software.

+v 0.4 Changelog

+1) Added scanning profiles (quick or thorough)
+2) Adjusts output size based on terminal screen width
+3) Added progress bar and percentage
+4) Added ELF and MZ malware signature detection
+5) Added file estimator
+6) Fixed spacing

+WARNING: This script allows you to delete potentially critical files.
+USE AT YOUR OWN RISK.
+I am NOT RESPONSIBLE for any bricked devices or devices rendered unusable by using this software.